-Best Apple iPad tips and tricks - Pocket-lint
+Best Apple iPad tips and tricks: A masterclass in managing your tablet

 How to multitask on iPad

 It's possible to have one floating app window (Slide Over app) running on top of your main app in iPadOS.
-To bring up a secondary app: Slowly slide up from the bottom of your iPad's screen until the Dock appears > Take your finger off the screen > Tap and hold the icon of the app you want to load > Drag and drop it from the Dock onto the screen.

-The secondary app will then appear on top of the main app you were already using.
+To bring up a secondary app: Tap on the three grey dots at the top of your screen and then tap on the Slide Over button, which is a grey rectangle with a third filled in, or Split View which is a grey rectangle with half filled in.

+The current app will shift to the side and the Home screen will appear to allow you to select a second app.
+In Slide Over, the second app opens in full screen and the original app moves to a smaller window that you can move to the right or left-hand side of your screen.

+In Split View, the second app appears side by side with the current app.

 How to move the Slide Over app, or secondary app